 The ECS Solution

 Initially, the Bank’s Digital Security & Operational teams had no means of monitoring these fraudulent activities apart from relying on Cyber Security team to provide a view of that data.

 ECS was on-boarded to provide professional services to the bank.
 With the adoption of Splunk’s Machine Learning Toolkit, we began indexing relevant machine data before searching and correlating it to identify the patterns of fraud.
 Doing so enabled us to put alerts in place that flagged fraud attempts in real time and prevented them from impacting the bottom line.

-Our approach and engineering capabilities enabled us to analyse data coming from multiple sources, such as F5 devices, authentication systems, transaction processing systems, payment and billing systems, databases etc.
+Our AI-enabled approach and engineering capabilities enabled us to analyse data coming from multiple sources, such as F5 devices, authentication systems, transaction processing systems, payment and billing systems, databases etc.

 Leveraging all the associated data helped to detect anomalous internal and external behaviour, as well as indicators of failures through statistical analysis and machine learning capabilities.

 All these insights were collated into a customised form-based dashboard, with drill downs providing easy access to targeted data for their investigative needs.

 We also created rules & dedicated dashboards capable of correlating possible fraud indicators across all channels.
 Not only did this eliminate silos and manually intensive and cumbersome investigation processes, the bank now has a 360-degree view of their data.
 Digital Teams can see all customer activity in one place and look for anomalous changes in patterns in single or multiple channels that might indicate fraudulent activity.

 So far, the bank has leveraged big data to gain insights into transaction and behavioural data.
 New Machine Learning capabilities have also enabled them to pinpoint activity that is likely fraudulent, providing a real-time view of fraud posture that helps the bank prioritise investigation or automate other mitigating action.